AriFordsham/GHCWiki/sebastian-and-simon.md

   - What about doing SA analysis in OccurAnal and calling `saTransform` from the Simplifier prior to inlining and unfolding?
 Here's what I had in mind:
     1. OccurAnal populates `occ_static_args` field of `OccInfo` with a summary of which arguments a recursive function can be specialised to.
 (Pretty much done, modulo refactorings)
         - It's weird to only look at StaticArgs info from RHSs, not from the let body.
-    2. `callSiteInline` should consider unfoldings of strong loop-breakers, if that unfolding has the new `UnfoldingSource` `SpecialiseStaticArg` (naming up for debate)
+    2. `callSiteInline` should consider unfoldings of strong loop-breakers, if that unfolding has the new `UnfoldingSource` `SpecialiseStaticArg` (naming up for debate.
+Do we even need that?)
-    3. The simplifier calls out to `saTransform` or something similar to actually build the unfolding, looking at `occ_static_args` to see for which arguments it can specialise
+    3. The simplifier calls out to `saTransform` or something similar to actually build the unfolding (do we need a new function à la `mkInlinableUnfolding` that builds the inlinable SAT'd thing?), looking at `occ_static_args` to see for which arguments it can specialise.
   - I'm not dead set about where to put the `StaticArgs` information, which is basically a bit mask saying which arguments are static.
   - I wonder if we could combine that with pre/post-inline-unconditionally.
 Currently, the occurrence info from the let body is completely zapped.
 I think we might disregard occurrences in the RHS for the annotation.